 Although a lot of us now consider coffee shops to be superior to the old-fashioned cafe, they’re actually still alive and thriving.
 These little shops are more than just coffee and cake because, unlike coffee shops, cafes are more homely.

-It’s very common to sell hot food for breakfast and lunch in a cafe and it must have a very home cooked taste and feel to it.
-Cafes still sell coffee and tea to customers, as well as fresh baked items.
-Cafes are therefore typically known as ‘small-restaurants’.
+It’s very common to sell hot food for breakfast and lunch in a cafe and it must have a very home-cooked taste and feel to it.
+Cafes still sell coffee and tea to customers, as well as freshly baked items.
+Cafes are therefore typically known as ‘small restaurants’.

 One of the key differences between the two business types is one that keeps people coming back to cafes.
 In cafes, people can be waited on, and their orders are taken from one of the seating arrangements rather than standing up in a queue.
 It already sounds a little bit busier than the average coffee shop.
 So what processes could your cafe business make smoother to give customers a better experience?